jecki/DHParser/documentation_src/manuals/05_testing.rst

 short turn-around-times and makes it easy to refactor the grammar frequently.

 In Digital-Humanities-Test-scenarios, formal grammars are not only used for parsing strictly defined formal notations (e.g. LaTeX) but also for retro-digitalization or, rather, re-structuring of "semi-structured" human-written documents with a notation the rules of which are only verbally described, often somewhat vague and incomplete and in practice not always followed diligently.
-Examples are dictionaries (see `Zacherl 2022`_),
-(specialized) bibliographies and the like.
+Examples are dictionaries (see `Zacherl 2022`_), (specialized) bibliographies and the like.
 In these application-cases, parser-development requires very many iterations and test-driven-grammar-development becomes an almost invaluable tool.
 (An alternative approach would be to use machine-learning to "read" this kind of data, e.g. `GROBID`_ for bibliographies.
 Your mileage may vary with either approach.
 It is also at least in principle possible to employ machine learning to find formal grammars that match a large set of test-cases ("Grammar Induction").)

 Monitoring AST-creation
 -----------------------

 So far, we have only written tests that allow us the check whether our parser(s) match or fail certain kinds of input as expected.
 However, we might also be interested in testing whether the abstract-syntax-tree (AST) that the parser yields has the expected shape.
 In particular, since this shape is not strictly determined by our grammar (as is that of the concrete-syntax-tree) but also by the set of AST-transformations that we apply in order to transform the concrete-syntax-tree (CST) to the abstract-syntax-tree (AST).
 And these transformations may of course contain bugs.

 One important method for checking tree-structures (as well as any other data-structure) is structural validation.
 This, however, requires specifying the structure of the valid AST in another formal language like Relax-NG which is similar to and not much less complicated than specifying the grammar of a formal language with EBNF.
 For rapid-prototyping of grammars and especially in the early stages of grammar-development, this is hardly a viable option.

 DHParser does not yet support structural validation of tree-data.
 However, DHParser allows to compare the resulting syntax-tree (CST or AST) or their string-content against a given result for any match-test.
 It is also possible to check the data-trees or the strings-serialized results of any further `processing-stages <processing_pipelines>`_ in the same way (see below.)

 ..
 NOTE: As of version 1.5 DHParser does not have any built-in support for structural validation of tree-data.
 However, it is easy to leverage existing solutions for XML, like Relax NG, XSD or DTD for this purpose.
 Simply serialize you tree withe :py:meth:`~nodetree.Node.as_xml` and run your preferred XML-tool for structural validation over the XML-serialized-tree.

 ASTs can be tested by adding an ``[AST:parser_name]`` to the test file.
 "parser_name" must of course be replaced by a valid parser (symbol) of the grammar.
 Moreover, it must be a name for which a ``[match:parser_name]`` sections exists in the same test-file.
 Each AST-test is related to a match test for the same parser.
 The relation between the AST-test and its match-test is established by using the same test-name, e.g. "M1", "M2", ..., for both.

 There exist two different types of AST-tests:

 1. Tests of the structure and content of the AST.
 Here, the test code is a complete tree that must be specified either as S-expression or as XML-code.

 2. Tests of the concatenated string-content (or "flat string-content") of the tree.
 In this case, the test-code consists of a string that is enclosed in either single (') or double (") quotation marks for single line strings or tripple single (''') or tripple double quotation marks (""") for multiline strings - just like strings in Python.

    The following lines after the first line of multiline strings MUST be indented by 4 spaces.
 The indentation does not count as part of the test-string and will be automatically removed before the test-result is compared.

 The following examples are motivated by a common requirement of electronic document processing which is the normalization of the document.
 Let's assume that we want to perform the following three types of normalization to our text-data:

 1. The "GAP"-nodes between "markup"-nodes shall be dropped from the syntax tree.
 After all gaps of one or more empty lines merely serve as delimiters for paragraphs.
 Generally, delimiters are not needed in a syntax-tree any more, because the document structure is expressed by the tree-structure.

 2. Line-feeds within paragraphs should be replaced by single blank characters to achieve a stronger regularity of the text-content.
    After all the exact place where a linefeed occurs is not relevant, anyway, and may change depending on the output-form or device.

 3. Sequences of blank characters should be normalized to a single blank character to indicate.

+Testing the tree-structure directly
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned test-cases for ASTs consist of two parts, a match-test-case and a related AST-test-case.
 A simple trick for writing the AST-test-case quickly is to write the match-test first, then let the test-script run and copy and paste the AST from the report-file to the test-file (".ini"-file) as AST-test case.
 Finally, edit this AST to its desired shape.
 Take this as starting point for programming the AST-transformation or earlier tree-simplifications via the ``@disposable``- and ``@drop``- directives.

 Here is the full test case for dropping GAP-nodes::